 When researching care services in Scotland for an older person, you may see the care provider’s Care Inspectorate rating displayed online within the care provider’s premises or in printed brochures or leaflets.
-For example, you may have seen a Care Inspectorate rating in the results of Care Sourcer’s free online care search.
+For example, you may have seen a Care Inspectorate rating in the results of Care Sourcer’s online care search.
 These ratings tell you whether a care provider’s service is deemed to be excellent, very good, good, adequate, weak, or unsatisfactory.

 This guide explains more about how the Care Inspectorate inspect and rate providers, and how this information can help you to compare services and make choices about care.